kevinwang930/kevinwang930.github.io/content/post/java/jvm/class.md

 Instances of the class `Class` represents classes and interfaces in running java application.
 An enum class is a kind of class.
 An Annotation interface is a kind of interface.
-The primitive Java types the keyword void are also represented as `Class` object
+The primitive Java types and the keyword `void` are also represented as `Class` object

 ## Reflection